elliheyes/Polytope-Generation/README.md

   number of points, etc, one can change the global variables in the Global.h file accordingly.
   Here one can also change the global genetic algorithm variables like the number of generations, population size, mutation rate etc. In fact, in order to find the best performance one usually needs to play around with these variables quite a bit.

+- The content in the files Polynf.c, Rat.c, Rat.h and Vertex.c have been copied from the source code of PALP software.
+More information on this package can be found on the website: http://hep.itp.tuwien.ac.at/~kreuzer/CY/.

+- The content of the bitlist.c, evolution.c and population.c have been copied from ...

+# bitlist.c

+# population.c

+# fitness.c

 - The fitness weights, which are defined in the Global.h file, define what is meant by a terminal state.